 An example: In the Schooling Zones (where the wild bullies commonly graze for prey) special attention is given to the one type o’ person we far-too-often forget about in this whole bullying scenario: the Victim.
 Remember him?
-Or her?
-(Or… I suppose… it?)
-Of course you don’t!
-Why would you– when the powers-that-be have remembered him for you??
+Well, of course ya don’t!
+And why would you– when the powers-that-be have remembered him for you??
 Yes, in memory of the long-suffering (and almost-as-long snivelling ) victim-hordes, the powers-that-be have poured their vast human resources into fixing this pesky problem once and for all.
-You’d think they’d be good at it by now, too, ’cause they been doin’ it for such a long time– even back in the days when I myself was a junior citizen of the Schooling Zones.
+You’d think they’d be good at it by now, too, coz they been doin’ it for such a long time– even back in the days when I myself was a junior citizen of the Schooling Zones.

 Back then they conjured up a little thing they called “The Buddy System”.
 Here’s how it worked: In order for small kids to be free from the torments of large kids, the small kids would be given their very own large kid for protection.
 Thus, by a simple piece of height-based logic, the problem of Schoolyard Bullying was fixed.